 - AusNet Services and Powerlink - four years from 2023-24 to 2026-27

 - ElectraNet and Transgrid - five years from 2023-24 to 2027-28

 - TasNetworks - six years from 2023-24 to 2028-29.

 On 24 June 2021, ENA submitted a rule change request that sought to establish a new mechanism to allow TNSPs to directly pass on the cost of AEMO participant fees (excluding NTP function fees), which will be charged to TNSPs from 1 July 2023.

 - amendments to revenue and pricing methodologies to allow for direct cost recovery, rather than recovery through an AER revenue determination,

 - alignment of AEMO’s budgeting process and TNSPs’ publication of transmission charges, and

-Under the National Electricity Rules (NER) AEMO must publish:
+Under the NER, AEMO must publish:

 - an annual budget of its revenue requirements by the start of each financial year, and